RedisLabs/redislabs-docs/content/rc/security/access-control/multi-factor-authentication.md

     {{<image filename="images/rc/multi-factor-authentication-user-profile.png" alt="Multi-factor authentication is located on the user profile page." >}}{{< /image >}}

 4. Enter your mobile phone number in the **Text message** box and then select **Send code**.
 5. You will receive a confirmation code sent by text message.
-Enter the code when prompted by the admin console and select **Verify**.
+Enter the code when prompted by the Redis Cloud console and select **Verify**.

 Your account is now configured for MFA.